Download

 by Carlos E. Murillo-Sánchez

-MINOPF is a MINOS-based optimal power flow solver for use with MATPOWER, a Matlab power system simulation package.
+MINOPF is a MINOS-based optimal power flow solver for use with MATPOWER, a MATLAB® power system simulation package.
 MINOPF is for educational and research use only.
-It is typically much faster than MATPOWER's other OPF solvers.
+It is often MATPOWER's fastest AC OPF solver on small problems.

 MINOS1 is a Fortran-based software package, developed at the Systems Optimization Laboratory at Stanford University, for solving large-scale optimization problems.